 LOXTON CELLARS: Chris Loxton is the wine maker with the Australian accent and hospitality.
-The winery is simple, the tastings complimentary, and Chris is such a nice guy you might want to stop in just to say Hi. (web/map)
+The winery is simple and welcoming and Chris is such a nice guy you might want to stop in just to say Hi. (web/map)

 LOCAL WALLY HOT TIP: The Valley of the Moon Farmers Market runs every Tuesday at the Sonoma Plaza from 5:30 to dusk.
 Be a local and check it out.

 Back to the room, get cleaned up and let's go out on the town for a later night dinner.
 Sonoma has so many good restaurants that it's hard to pick just one but you can't go wrong with any of these local favorites.

 the girl & the fig: Napa has Mustards Grill, Sonoma has the girl & the fig, the iconic and essential good eats restaurant that embodies all that Sonoma has to offer.
 If you forgot to make a reservation, join the locals on the couch and order dinner there or at the bar. (web/map)

 Hot Box Grill: Like local joints?
 Here's one that hasn't hit the travel guide radars - yet.
 It's not fancy but the food is incredible.
 Duck fat fries?
 Deep fried game hens?
 Are you joking me?
 Can I get a Yum-o from Rachael Ray?
 Wait, she doesn't know about this place.
 Don't tell her. (web/map)